The Queenan Law Firm

 Texas is home to 25 oil refineries.
 Three of those refineries rank as the seventh, ninth, and thirteenth larges refineries in the world.
 As such, many Texans rely upon their jobs at oil refineries to support themselves and their families.
 Unfortunately, due to the heavy machinery, oil pressure, and other dangers involved in pumping, piping, and refining oil, the risks of injury are incredibly high.

 Oil refineries typically involve harsh chemicals, fumes, heavy machinery, and high pressure oil tanks and pipes.
 These can all lead to extremely severe injuries.
-Whether your injury was received in a single accident or over the course of many years working at an oil refinery, you may still be entitled to compensation for your injuries.
+Whether your injury was received in a single accident or over the course of many years working at an oil refinery in Dallas, you may still be entitled to compensation for your injuries.

 Of course, oil is a fuel.
 Whether it is refined or not, it can be extremely flammable.
 This means that any flames or sparks can lead to catastrophic explosions and fires at refineries and other plants.
 These are capable of not only creating severe, life-threatening burns, but also of causing injury from the blast or from attempts to escape the flames.

 The heavy machinery involved in oil production is always dangerous.
 Pumps and drills are more common on oil rigs than refineries, but any machine with moving parts is a huge risk for injury.
 Improper training, poor handling, or simple accidents can leave workers with incredible injuries, including amputation.